WeCovr

 • It prevents non-disclosure: You have fulfilled your contractual duty.

-• It protects you from the other party: If the other driver later decides to claim against you (perhaps for exaggerated damage or injury), your insurer is already aware of the circumstances.
+• It may help reduce exposure to the other party: If the other driver later decides to claim against you (perhaps for exaggerated damage or injury), your insurer is already aware of the circumstances.

 • It maintains your policy's validity: You cannot be accused of hiding a material fact.